umbraco/UmbracoDocs/14/umbraco-cms/reference/umbraco-flavored-markdown.md

 - The marker prefix can be any valid Unicode character(s), including emojis
 - The remaining contents inside the curly brackets can contain any Unicode, including whitespace

-An example of this syntax to render a value of a property by its alias would be: `{= bodyText }`.
+An example of this syntax to render a value of a property by its alias is: `{= bodyText }`.

 The curly brackets indicate that the UFM syntax should be processed.
 The `=` marker prefix indicates which UFM component should be rendered, and the `bodyText` contents is the parameter that is passed to that UFM component.